MSFT-Innovation-Hub-India/CUA-ProcureToPay-Automation/README.md

 # Procure-to-Pay Automation with Azure OpenAI Computer Using Agent

+## Foreword

+In today's fast-paced business environment, procurement teams face numerous challenges including managing contracts, processing invoices, and ensuring compliance with business rules.
+This project showcases how we can leverage Azure OpenAI's Computer Using Agent capabilities to transform procurement processes through an innovative agentic solution.

+### The Challenge

+Procurement processes often involve:
+- Manual data entry across multiple systems
+- Time-consuming contract and invoice reviews
+- Risk of human error in data extraction and entry
+- Complex compliance requirements

+### Agentic Approach to Procurement

+Our solution harnesses Azure OpenAI's Computer Using Agent (CUA) technology and Responses API to create an AI assistant that can interact with procurement systems just like a human would - navigating web interfaces, extracting data from documents, and making informed decisions based on business rules.

+This project specifically addresses scenarios where enterprises have legacy systems for which APIs are not available, and there are only web applications that let users perform their business functions.
+By using CUA, we can automate these processes without requiring API development or system modifications.

+> **Note:** In the [TechCommunity blog](https://techcommunity.microsoft.com/blog/azure-ai-services-blog/agentic-p2p-automation-harnessing-the-power-of-openais-responses-api/4396741), I demonstrated how the same procure-to-pay automation can be accomplished using Azure OpenAI Responses API calling an API to retrieve contract information.
+This project takes that concept further by eliminating the need for APIs altogether.

+---

 A state-of-the-art solution that transforms procurement processes through Azure OpenAI's Computer Using Agent (CUA) capabilities, enabling automated invoice processing, anomaly detection, and compliance verification.

 ![Architecture](images/architecture.png)